sdkbox-doc/en/src/sdkboxads/v3-lua/api-reference.md

 and each UnitDefinition as:
  <code>
      {
-         “Unit” : result_of_AdUnit.getId(),
+         "Unit" : result_of_AdUnit.getId(),
-         “name” : <a zone, place, location, existing in a Plugin's config>, “params” : json_object
+         "name" : <a zone, place, location, existing in a Plugin's config>, "params" : json_object
      }
  </code>
 For a sample Sdkboxads config, check the example at Sdkbox github public repository.